fsvieira/asyncake/README.md

 Async Cake solves the problem and make async chains a piece of cake to work with.

+Note: asyncake also supports the catch and finally methods.

 You can check the full example here https://github.com/fsvieira/asyncake/blob/main/test.js